bneGREEN: Iran renewables capacity to exceed 1,000 MW by end of Persian year in March

 Iran is naturally blessed with some of the best insolation of any country on the planet, with huge tracts of deserts able to support the installation of thousands of solar panels.
 The longest average seasonal (summer) and annual sunshine hours for Mashhad in the north-east of country are about 1,036.1 hours and 2,887.2 hours per year respectively, showing that every city in the country might tap into the solar power trend.

-Despite this solar good fortune, the Islamic Republic, through poor governance and over-reliance on cheap oil and gas, has not taken the industry seriously.
-Recent power outages during the summer months as power consumption skyrockets due to air conditioning in cities like Tehran and the overuse of cheap electricity have spurred the authorities to take passive solar power seriously.
+Despite this solar good fortune, the Islamic Republic, through poor governance and over-reliance on cheap oil and gas, has not evolved the industry with enough focus and purpose.
+Power outages endured during the summer months as power consumption skyrocketed due to air conditioning use in cities including Tehran and the overuse of cheap electricity have changed the approach for the better somewhat.

-The Iranian authorities claim the issue is not their own directives and governance but US sanctions on the country, which hamper the foreign direct investment (FDI) in solar projects.
-There is some truth to the claim, as in 2016 several foreign backed groups began the installation of solar projects in the country but all pulled out when US President Donald Trump withdrew from the Iran Nuclear Deal or JCPOA in 2018, cutting any foreign investment overnight.
+The authorities claim the issue is not their own directives and governance but US sanctions on the country, which hamper foreign direct investment (FDI) in solar projects.
+There is some truth to the claim as in 2016 several foreign-backed groups began the installation of solar projects in the country but all pulled out when former US president Donald Trump withdrew from the 2015 nuclear deal or JCPOA in 2018, cutting any foreign investment overnight.

 In December 2020, Iran’s MANA Energy PAK commissioned the first solar cell factory in the country, with an estimated 150 MW being able to be produced by the company each year.